vidhanbhonsle/Image-Recognition-with-IBM-and-HERE-Workshop/README.md

         }
 ```

-Pizza places a clickable icon on the map
+Pizza places as a clickable icon on the map

 ```javascript
 function displayRestaurants(response){